rmit-ir/Tutotrial-Practical-LLMs/README.md

 By the end of the tutorial, participants will:

-✅ Understand the theoretical foundations of LLMs in IIR
+✅ Cover basic theoretical foundations of LLMs in IIR
-✅ Gain hands-on experience in running LLMs locally and via APIs
+✅ Gain hands-on experience in running LLMs via APIs
 ✅ Learn to use LLMs for real-world research tasks such as **query generation, document relevance assessment, and user interaction modeling**
-✅ Develop a **critical perspective** on LLM capabilities, limitations, and ethical considerations
-✅ Stay updated on **recent advances in LLMs for search and retrieval**
+✅ Develop a **critical perspective** on LLM capabilities and limitations ✅ Stay updated on **recent advances in LLMs for search and retrieval**

 ## Target Audience